 Screenings for cancer and other diseases are an essential component of preventive care, and an early diagnosis could effectively save your life.
-The highly experienced doctors at Gastrointestinal & Liver Consultants in Santa Ana and Irvine, California, provide colon cancer screenings to give you confidence in your health and catch early warning signs.
+The highly experienced doctors at Gastrointestinal & Liver Consultants in Santa Ana, Irvine, and Anaheim, California, provide colon cancer screenings to give you confidence in your health and catch early warning signs.
 Request your colon cancer screening by phone or online at Gastrointestinal & Liver Consultants today.

 Colon cancer is a debilitating disease that begins in your colon or large intestine and can spread to other parts of your body.
 You can get colon cancer at any age, and it almost always begins in the form of polyps.